 3.14.1.1 Notification of Suspension of Operations

-(1) Except for the occurrence of a Forced Outage, a Resource Entity must notify ERCOT in writing no less than 90 days prior to the date on which the Resource Entity intends to cease or suspend operation of a Generation Resource for a period of greater than 180 days including mothballing the Generation Resource on a seasonal basis and identify its Seasonal Operation Period.
+(1) Except for the occurrence of a Forced Outage, a Resource Entity must notify ERCOT in writing no less than 150 days prior to the date on which the Resource Entity intends to cease or suspend operation of a Generation Resource for a period of greater than 180 days.
+If a Generation Resource is to be mothballed on a seasonal basis, the Resource Entity must notify ERCOT in writing no less than 90 days prior to the suspension date and identify its Seasonal Operation Period.

-(2) The Resource Entity shall submit a completed Part I and Part II of the Notification of Suspension of Operations (found in Section 22, Attachment E, Notification of Suspension of Operations).
-The Resource Entity may also complete Part III of the Notification and submit it along with Parts I and II, or may wait to submit Part III until ERCOT makes an initial determination of the need for the Generation Resource as an RMR Unit.
-The Part I Notification must include the attestation of an officer of the Resource Entity that the Generation Resource is uneconomic to remain in service as currently designated and will be unavailable for Dispatch by ERCOT for a period specified in the Notification.
+(2) The Resource Entity shall submit a completed Part I and Part II of the Notification of Suspension of Operations (NSO) (found in Section 22, Attachment E, Notification of Suspension of Operations).
+The Resource Entity may also complete Part III of the NSO and submit it along with Parts I and II, or may wait to submit Part III up to ten days after ERCOT makes a determination that the proposed suspension of the Generation Resource would result in a performance deficiency for which the Generation Resource has a material impact.
+Part I of the NSO must include the attestation of an officer of the Resource Entity that the Generation Resource is uneconomic to remain in service as currently designated and will be unavailable for Dispatch by ERCOT for a period specified in the NSO.

 (3) A Resource Entity ceasing or suspending operations as a result of a Forced Outage lasting greater than 180 days shall notify ERCOT as soon as practicable.
-A Notification of Suspension of Operations submitted due to a Forced Outage will not be evaluated for RMR status and will not be posted on the MIS.
+An NSO submitted due to a Forced Outage will not be evaluated for RMR status and will not be posted on the MIS.

-(4) At least 60 days before the expiration of an existing RMR Agreement, the Resource Entity may apply to renew the RMR Agreement by submitting a new Notification (including both Part I and Part II).
-Upon receipt of such a renewal request, ERCOT shall update and post to the MIS Secure Area, studies as set forth in Section 3.14.1, Reliability Must Run, within 15 Business Days.
+(4) At least 60 days before the expiration of an existing RMR Agreement, the Resource Entity may apply to renew the RMR Agreement by submitting a new NSO (including both Part I and Part II).
+Upon receipt of such a renewal request, ERCOT shall update and post to the MIS Secure Area studies as set forth in Section 3.14.1, Reliability Must Run, within 15 Business Days.

 3.14.1.2 ERCOT Evaluation

-(1) Upon receipt of a Notification under Section 3.14.1.1, Notification of Suspension of Operations, ERCOT shall post the Notification on the MIS Secure Area and shall post all existing relevant studies and data and provide a Market Notice of the application and posting of the studies and data.
+(1) Upon receipt of an NSO under Section 3.14.1.1, Notification of Suspension of Operations, ERCOT shall post the NSO on the MIS Secure Area and shall post all existing relevant studies and data and provide a Market Notice of the application and posting of the studies and data.

-(2) Within 14 days after receiving the Notification described in paragraph (1) above, unless otherwise notified by ERCOT that a shorter comment period is required, Market Participants may submit comments to ERCOT on whether the proposed RMR Unit meets the test of operational necessity to support ERCOT System reliability or whether the proposed RMR Unit should qualify for a multi-year RMR Agreement.
+(2) Within 21 days after receiving the NSO described in paragraph (1) above, unless otherwise notified by ERCOT that a shorter comment period is required, Market Participants may submit comments to ERCOT on whether the Generation Resource(s) referenced in the NSO is necessary to support ERCOT System reliability or should qualify for a multi-year RMR Agreement.
 ERCOT shall consider and post all submitted comments on the MIS Secure Area.

-(3) Within 24 days after receiving the Notification, ERCOT shall make an initial determination of whether the Generation Resource is required to support ERCOT transmission system reliability.
+(3) ERCOT shall conduct a reliability analysis of the need for the Generation Resource(s) to support ERCOT System reliability.

-(a) ERCOT shall use the most recent Steady State Working Group (SSWG) base cases in the RMR study.
+(a) ERCOT shall use the most recent Steady State Working Group (SSWG) base cases in the reliability analysis.
 ERCOT shall use a Load forecast consistent with current Regional Transmission Plan assumptions and methodologies for the appropriate season(s).
 If additional new Generation Resources meet the criteria in Planning Guide Section 6.9, Addition of Proposed Generation to the Planning Models, ERCOT shall update the base case to include those additional Generation Resources with the appropriate seasonal ratings.